-The literature has sought to elicit the costs and benefits of cooperation by studying the ex-ante determinants of cooperation, which is methodologically quite challenging (Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014).
-Instead, this paper focuses on the actual consequences of integration to better understand why municipalities resist cooperation in the first place.
-While there is some evidence on the overall impact of consolidation on total spending and tax competition (e.g., Bel and Warner, 2015; Charlot et al., 2015; Blom-Hansen et al., 2016; Breuillé et al., 2018), there is still little evidence on the local consequences of integration faced by individual municipalities.
+The literature has sought to elicit the determinants of cooperation by studying the ex-ante characteristics of municipalities that choose to integrate, which is methodologically quite challenging (Gordon and Knight, 2009; Saarimaa and Tukiainen, 2014).
+Instead, using a unique setting of forced integration, this paper assesses the causal impact of integration for municipalities that opposed it.
+By comparing their experience to that of municipalities that instead voluntarily integrated, I can test whether resistance is driven by the local costs of integration.

+While there is some evidence on the overall impact of consolidation on total spending and tax competition (e.g., Bel and Warner, 2015; Blom-Hansen et al., 2016; Breuillé et al., 2018), there is still little evidence on the local consequences of integration faced by individual municipalities.
 This reflects in part the general focus on mergers: after consolidation, administrative data are collected at the post-merger level, making it challenging to compare the situations of preexisting municipalities before and after integration.
-Moreover, cooperation is usually voluntary, implying that we observe the consequences of integration only for municipalities that were willing to cooperate and are thus least likely to bear the costs of integration.
+Moreover, cooperation is usually voluntary, implying that we observe the consequences of integration only for municipalities that were willing to cooperate and